Rupert Everett On Stage - Theater Credits, Bio and Tickets

 Everett attended Farleigh School in Hampshire and Ampleforth College in Yorkshire, before enrolling at the Central School of Speech and Drama in London to train as an actor.
 However, he would never complete the course and would instead begin his career on stage at the Citizens Theatre in Glasgow, Scotland.

 His first big break in theatre came in 1981, landing a role opposite Kenneth Branagh in Another Country at the Greenwich Theatre.
-Following a West End transfer, Everett received two Olivier Award nominations (‘Actor in a New Play’ and ‘Most Promising Newcomer of the Year in Theatre’) for his portrayal of gay school pupil Guy.
+Following a West End transfer, Everett received two Olivier Award nominations for his portrayal of gay school pupil Guy.
 Fast forward and Everett would not make his Broadway debut until February 2009, starring as Charles opposite Angela Lansbury in an acclaimed revival of Noel Coward’s Blithe Spirit at the Shubert Theatre.
 He returned to the UK stage as Professor Henry Higgins in George Bernard Shaw’s Pygmalion at the Chichester Festival Theatre in the summer of 2010.
 He would reprise the role, opposite Diana Rigg, in a West End transfer to the Garrick Theatre from May 2011.
 His next major stage role was to play Oscar Wilde in The Judas Kiss by David Hare.
 The production began its life in September 2012 at the Hampstead Theatre in London, before touring the UK and Ireland and transferring to the West End for a limited run at the Duke of York’s Theatre from January through April 2013.
 Everett was honored with his third Olivier Award nomination for his efforts.
 He would also reprise the role at the Ed Mirvish Theatre in Toronto and at the Brooklyn Academy of Music in New York City in 2016.

-Everett returns to Broadway to star opposite Laurie Metcalf in a revival of Edward Albee’s Who’s Afraid of Virginia Woolf? at the Booth Theatre from March 3 through August 2, 2020.
+Everett returned to Broadway to star opposite Laurie Metcalf in a revival of Edward Albee’s Who’s Afraid of Virginia Woolf? at the Booth Theatre from March 3, 2020.
+However, the production was forced to shut down (after just 9 previews) due to the COVID-19 pandemic.